Bird Feeder Hub is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you.

 How to attract birds to a bird bath

 There are several things you can do to help attract birds to your bird bath.
-They can to play a big role in whether or not birds find your birdbath attractive.
-A few of these are:
+Here are 8 tips that can influence whether or not birds think your bath is a good place to drink and bathe.

 1. Keep it in the shade